 IML is one of the oldest and most successful co-operative agencies representing professional actors.
 Since our incorporation in 1980 we have been committed to providing an excellent service to all industry professionals.

-Phil plays a pimp in director Stanley Tucci's Final Portrait - currently in post-production.
+Philippe plays a pimp in director Stanley Tucci's Final Portrait - currently in post-production.

 Red Dwarf, Baby Cow Productions

 Philippe has recently completed filming for series twelve of the hugely popular cult sitcom Red Dwarf.